Krrish2004/qkd-razorpay-demo/README.md

 6. **Port 5000 Not Accessible**
    - Try accessing http://127.0.0.1:5000 instead of localhost

+7. **Display Issues on Mobile Devices**
+   - The interface is now responsive but some complex visualizations may require landscape orientation
+   - Use a modern browser for the best experience

 ## Web Interface Usage Guide

 1. **Start the application** using the instructions above